-CPRIT has 32 budgeted full-time equivalent (FTE) positions headed by a Chief Executive Officer who oversees three core areas: Operations, Programs and Legal & Compliance.
-The substantive functions within each core consist of research, prevention, product development; information technology, human resources, finance; and legal administration.
+CPRIT has 32 budgeted full-time equivalent (FTE) positions headed by a Chief Executive Officer who oversees three core areas: operations, programs and legal and compliance.
+The substantive functions within each core consist of research, prevention, product development; information technology, human resources, finance; purchasing, legal administration and grant compliance.
 These functions are necessary to accomplish the core mission and duties of the agency.